Hananfouad/Twitter-sentiment-analysis-and-Denodo/README.md

 # Twitter-sentiment-analysis-and-Denodo

+This document explains how to integrate Twitter with Denodo and how to use sentiment analysis libraries to classify tweets according to information contained in the text of the tweets.

+Sentiment analysis refers to the use of natural language processing techniques to extract subjective information from texts.

+These techniques can be used to determine the attitude of a speaker regarding some topic or the overall contextual polarity of a text.
+There are multiple libraries available to perform sentiment analysis in Java such as Gate,  OpenNLP, Lingpipe, among others.

+In this article we will use LingPipe as an example for several reasons but any other Java library could be easily integrated with Denodo:

+LingPipe is open-source (not free for commercial purposes).
+It implements many of the most popular POS (Part-Of-Speech) tagging, NER (Named Entity Recognition) and classification algorithms.
+LingPipe will just classify the tweets into positive, negative or neutral.

+An easy way to apply sentiment analysis within Denodo is by creating a custom function that, using a sentiment analysis library, returns the results coming from the library when a specific text is passed as input.

+In this project we will explain how to create a custom function to classify tweets coming from a JSON data source using the Twitter API.

-Creating a custom function
+1. Creating a custom function
-1. Install the trained classifier
-2. Install eclipse
-3. Configure Eclipse to run with Java 11.
-4. Installing Denodo4eEclipse Pulgin

-5. To create the Denodo Custom function project, go to File > New > Other and type denodo in the textbox.

-6.
-7.
-8.	we need to import the following libraries jar files from the LingPipe distribution: ● lingpipe-4.1.0.jar ● log4j.jar
+2. we need to import the following libraries jar files from the LingPipe distribution: ● lingpipe-4.1.0.jar ● log4j.jar

-9. Back to the code of the custom function we will need define a constructor in our class to load the classifier as follows:

-10. Debug

-11. Export the project
+3. Export the project

-12. Import Extensions in Denodo
+4. Import Extensions in Denodo

-13. Test
+5. Test

-14. Create a JSON Datasource
+6. Create a JSON Datasource

-15. Connecting Denodo with Twitter
+7. Connecting Denodo with Twitter

-16.
-17.
-18. Create a base view
+8. Create a base view

-19. Create a flatten view
+9. Create a flatten view

-20. Add a new field sentiment with field expression mood(text)
-21.